influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

 **To restore data to a database that already exists:**

-1. Restore to a temporary database.
+1. Restore the database to a temporary database.

  ```
  influxd restore -portable -db telegraf -newdb telegraf_bak path-to-backup